mbhs-nhs/mbhs-nhs.github.io/about.md

 This is the official site of the McKinney Boyd High School National Honor Society.

 # Who are we?
-We are the [Nationa Honor Society](https://www.nhs.us/), a multifaceted learning experience that provides a springboard to lifelong success.
+We are the [National Honor Society](https://www.nhs.us/), a multifaceted learning experience that provides a springboard to lifelong success.
 It is a program aimed at skill building and student empowerment and setting the road to future success!

 # How can I join?
 First, make sure you are eligble for joining the National Honor Society chapter at Boyd, by maintaining a GPA average **above** 3.5 and remaining in good standing (NO in school suspension).